lindseysim/templatize/README.md

 ## How to Use ##

 Import the source or minified javascript.
+If regular script import, uses name `Templatize`.
 There is only one function you need to know:

 **`Templatize.render(template, bindings, cleanup)`** : Renders template.